Rmv-se-510/MovieRecommender_2.0_Fall24/README.md

 ## Documentation 📚
-Refer to Wiki page [here](https://github.com/MadhurDixit13/MovieRecommender/wiki/Documentation)
+Refer to Wiki page [here](https://github.com/Joshi-Karan/MovieRecommender_Fall24/wiki)

 ## Bug? 🐛
-Raise a issue on this repository, we would love to look at it ❤️
+Raise a issue on this repository, we would love to look at it ❤️ You also have the option of contacting us:
+- avchundi@ncsu.edu
+- kjoshi5@ncsu.edu
+- rhosadu@ncsu.edu

 ## License 📃
 This project is under MIT License.